mattermost/docs/source/install/troubleshooting.rst

 ``An account with that username already exists.
 Please contact your Administrator.``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This usually means an existing account has another authentication method enabled.
-If so, the user should sign in using that method (such as email and password), then change their sign-in method to SAML via **Account Settings > Security > Sign-in method**.
+If so, the user should sign-in using that method (such as email and password), then change their sign-in method to SAML via **Account Settings > Security > Sign-in method**.

 This error message can also be received if the `Username Attribute` of their SAML credentials doesn't match the username of their Mattermost account.
 If so, the user can update the attribute at their identity provider (for instance, back to the old value if it had been previously updated).

 ``An account with that email already exists.
 Please contact your Administrator.``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This usually means an existing account has another authentication method enabled.
-If so, the user should sign in using that method (such as email and password), then change their sign-in method to SAML via **Account Settings > Security > Sign-in method**.
+If so, the user should sign-in using that method (such as email and password), then change their sign-in method to SAML via **Account Settings > Security > Sign-in method**.

 This error message can also be received if the `Email Attribute` of their SAML credentials doesn't match the email address of their Mattermost account.
 If so, the user can update the attribute at their identity provider (for instance, back to the old value if it had been previously updated).